Wenesco Industrial Melters to 450F

 Selection of drain sizes to suit your application.

 (Above) Model MU5.
 A 5-gallon melter shown with optional STR60AA stirrer.
-This model is widely used for melting plastisols.

 (Above) Model MU45.
 Shown with optional STR600A TEFC Stirrer